 The initial stage in LSTM is for a sigmoid layer dubbed the “forget gate layer” to decide what information should be discarded from the cell state.
 It examines the preceding hidden layer and input and returns a number between 0 and 1 for each number in the cell state.
 The following step is to decide what new information will be stored in the cell state by merging two pieces to make a state update.
 The first is that a sigmoid layer known as the “input gate layer” determines which values need to be updated.
 The second is that a tanh layer generates a vector of new candidate values that could be inserted into the state.
 Following that, multiplying the old state by forgetting the items and adding the new candidate’s values to update the old cell state into the new cell state.

 Finally, the net executes the output, a filtered version of our cell state [148], [149].
 First, a sigmoid layer uses the cell state to execute outputs.
 Then we run the cell state through tanh and multiply it by the output of the sigmoid gate to output only the sections we want.
 There will be no improvement in the state cell memory if the input gate value is minimal and close to zero.
 In a network model, stacked LSTM can be implemented by using multiple LSTM layers [7].
 The technique of forgetting and retaining information within a cell makes LSTM perfect for dealing with sequential data.
 Bouktif et al. [150] are one of the authors who applied the LSTM to load forecasting.
 They examined half-hourly French electricity demand from 2008 to 2016.
 70% of the data has been used to train the model, while 30% was used as the test set.
 A genetic algorithm was used to determine the optimal time lags to include in the input vector and the appropriate amount of stacked LSTM layers.
 The final structure used six LSTM layers with 100, 60, and 50 cells, and 100-time lags were transmitted into the input layer.
-The test data revealed a mean absolute error of 250 MW and a root mean square error of 341 MW.
+The test data revealed a mean absolute error of 250 MW and a root mean square error of 341 MW. []

 3.1.2 The Convolutional Neural Network Forecaster (CNN)